Launch offer, 50% off your first season for new leagues. See pricing →

 What this looks like with the wrong infrastructure

-I want to be direct about the realistic failure mode.
-A volunteer admin running an Excel-based league in the World Cup season will spend the equivalent of a part time job on operational chaos.
+Here is the realistic failure mode.
+A volunteer admin running an Excel-based league in the World Cup season is going to spend the equivalent of a part time job on operational chaos.
 The late nights chasing payments, the parents asking the same five questions you already answered, the coach who never got their background check approved, the team you have to break up in week three because two players you forgot about both registered for the same slot, the family that quit because they paid twice and you forgot to refund them.
 None of this is hypothetical.
-Every volunteer admin I have ever spoken with has lived a version of it.
+Every volunteer admin has lived a version of it.

 The cost is not just the hours.
 It is the retention damage.
 Families that have a chaotic first registration leave at the end of the season.
 Volunteer admins who burn out in the World Cup season do not come back for the spring.
 The leagues that handle the surge gracefully are not necessarily the biggest leagues today.
 They are the leagues that decided, before June 11, to put the operational basics in place.